 There is Golf at nearby Priskilly Forest, surfing at Newgale, riding in Fishguard and swimming at the Sports Centre in Fishguard and for the adventurous Coasteering exploring the cliffs at the water line and kayaking .

-For those interest in Neolithic remains we have a Standing Stone and a Cromlech which dates from 3,000 BC
+For those interest in Neolithic remains we have a Standing Stone and a Cromlech which date from 3,000 BC

 There is an interesting old Mill at Tregwynt making beautiful traditional woollens.